Oregon wrestles with building facilities in tsunami zones

 “If you were to build a tsunami-proof, ASCE-coded hospital in a tsunami zone, everybody could well die inside the hospital and the function would be lost, but the steel skeleton would still be there,” he said.
 “This makes no sense.”

-An earthquake in the Cascadia subduction zone, which extends in the ocean from off Northern California to Canada’s Vancouver Island, has a 37 percent probability of happening off Oregon in the next 50 years, with a slightly lower chance of one striking near Washington state, Goldfinger said.
+An earthquake in the Cascadia subduction zone, which extends in the ocean off Northern California to Canada’s Vancouver Island, has a 37 percent probability of happening off Oregon in the next 50 years, with a slightly lower chance of one striking near Washington state, Goldfinger said.
 Cascadia earthquakes have an average magnitude of around 9, making them among the world’s biggest.

 The last time the ocean reared up from a Cascadia earthquake was in 1700.